Royal Livingstone Express

 Braking Technology

-Vacuum brake system (original equipment on heritage rolling stock)
+Vacuum brake system (original equipment on heritage rolling stock — no air-brake retrofit)

 Route Engineering Challenges